CIS-Spring-2023/project-cis_4339_project_24/frontend/README.md

 - Code used from CIS 4339 for Sprint 2:
     - Module 7 - vue-student-management-app-pinia: Log in feature,
     - Module 5 - vue-student-management-app: Edit and Delete Features in a List

+# Additional Packages Installed

+We have instlled the following additional packages in the development of Sprint 2 to function with the front end portion of this project.

+    npm install pinia

+    npm install bootstrap

 # Data Platform Frontend